-Eligible Employees shall have the right to self-organization, to form, to join, or assist employee organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection, including picketing and leafleting adjacent or leading to, but not inside, the Tribal Casino, and shall also have the right to refrain from any or all such activities.
+Eligible Employees shall have the right to self-organization, to form, to join, or assist employee organizations, to bargain collectively through representatives of their own choosing, to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection, and shall also have the right to refrain from any or all such activities.

-Section 5: Unfair labor practices for the Tribe
+Section 5: Unfair Labor Practices for the tribe

-It shall be an unfair labor practice for the Tribe and/or employer or their agents:
+It shall be an unfair labor practice for the tribe and/or employer or their agents:

-(a) to interfere with, restrain or coerce Eligible Employees in the exercise of the rights guaranteed herein;

-(b) to dominate or interfere with the formation or administration of any labor organization or contribute financial or other support to it, but this does not restrict the Tribe and/or employer and a certified labor organization from agreeing to union security or dues check off;
+- (1) to interfere with, restrain or coerce Eligible Employees in the exercise of the rights guaranteed herein; - (2) to dominate or interfere with the formation or administration of any labor organization or contribute financial or other support to it, but this does not restrict the Tribe and/or employer and a certified union from agreeing to union security or dues checkoff;

-(c) to discharge or otherwise discriminate against an Eligible Employee because s/he has filed charges or given testimony under this Ordinance;

-(d) to refuse to bargain collectively with the representatives of Eligible Employees.
+- (3) to discharge or otherwise discriminate against an Eligible Employee because s/he has filed charges or given testimony under this Ordinance; - (4) to refuse to bargain collectively with the representatives of Eligible Employees.

-Section 6: Unfair labor practices for a labor organization
+Section 6: Unfair Labor Practices for the union